Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 You must contact firstname.lastname@example.org to obtain approval for advertising, marketing or other commercial users.

 Ford Media Center

-Jim Baumbick is vice president, Ford Enterprise Product Line Management, effective Sept.
+Jim Baumbick is vice president, Enterprise Product Line Management, Ford Motor Company, effective Sept.
 1, 2018.
 At the same time, he is elected a company officer.
-He reports to Jim Farley, executive vice president and president, Global Markets, Ford Motor Company.
+He reports to Joe Hinrichs, president, Automotive, Ford Motor Company.

 In this role, Baumbick is responsible for global product strategy and planning as well as leading the global product line teams that are using deep customer insights to deliver products customers really want and value and to drive end-to-end business results.

 Previously, Baumbick served as executive director of Global Product Planning and Strategy.
 In this role, he led the development of the company’s flexible modular architecture approach, a key enabler for product development fitness.
 Baumbick also developed new capital allocation and cycle planning processes to prioritize winning businesses to support the company’s overall fitness efforts.